Pranjal-Bioinfo/Protein-Secondary-structure-Prediction-/README.md

 # Protein Secondary Structure Prediction

 This project involves predicting the secondary structure of proteins using a deep learning model.
-The model is trained to classify the secondary structure of each amino acid in a protein sequence into three categories: Helix (H), Sheet (E), and Coil (C).
+The model is trained to classify the secondary structure of each amino acid in a protein sequence into three categories: alpha Helix (H), betastrand (E), and loops and irregular elements (C), beta bridge (B), 3-helix (G), pi helix (I), Turn (T), Bend (S).

 ## Project Overview